and-buk/Udacity-DRLND/p_continuous_control/Report.md

 - **“Soft” target updates**: The weights of targets networks are updated by having them slowly track the learned networks, so the target values are constrained to change slowly, greatly improving the stability of learning.
 - Estimate the weights of an actor policy through gradient ascent.
 - Estimate the weights of a critic network through gradient descent.
-- **Batch normalization technique**: To minimize covariance shift during training, by ensuring that each network's layer receives whitened input.
+- **Batch normalization technique**: This technique normalizes each dimension across the samples in minibatch to have unit mean and variance.
+To minimize covariance shift during training, by ensuring that each network's layer receives whitened input.

 ### Amendments to **DDGP** algorithm (to make the code work with 20 agents)
 - Each agent adds its experience to a replay buffer that is shared by all agents, and